fhildeb/lukso-node-guide/2-bios-installation/02-bios-setup.md

 Understanding and adjusting the BIOS settings can greatly reduce your node's energy consumption.
 The right OS can enhance speed and processing.

+**Please note that your BIOS might have a other layout or settings regarding performance and energy consumption.
+This is completely normal and changes with the CPU you have installed on your device.**

 ### 1.2.1 Enter BIOS

 > Connect your machine to power and attach a keyboard and monitor.